Sushil Kumar (Jain monk): International travel

 For as long as historical records have been available, Jain monks did not use any mechanical means for travel.
-However, on 17 June 1975, Kumar made the decision to travel outside India by aircraft.
-He said he was prodded in meditation to do so by the 12 C Acharya, Dadaguru Manidhari Jinchandra Suriji Maharaj.
-Dadaguru asked him to travel to faraway lands to spread Bhagwan Mahavir's message of Ahimsa (non-injury) and Anekantavada (belief that no one has a monopoly on truth).
-The decision caused some controversy in the Jain community, but allowed other Jain monks and nuns to begin using mechanical means of travel, including outside India.
+However, on 17 June 1975 Kumar decided to travel outside India by plane, saying that he had been prompted to do so by the 12th-century Acharya, Dadaguru Manidhari Jinchandra Suriji Maharaj, during meditation.
+Dadaguru had asked him to travel to faraway lands to spread Bhagwan Mahavir's message of Ahimsa (non-injury) and Anekantavada (belief that no one has a monopoly on truth).
+His decision caused some controversy in the Jain community, but allowed other Jain monks and nuns to begin to use mechanical means of travel, including internationally.